Training Center Student Handbook

 There is a $25 administrative fee to transfer from a course that has not yet started into an equivalent course meeting on a different day or time that has also not started.
 Transfers are contingent on availability.
 Transfers are not guaranteed.
 Do not assume a transfer is possible.
 The student will still be held to the provisions of the Refund Policy.

 In most cases, once the course has started, the student cannot switch into a different section.

 For extenuating circumstances concerning cancellation and refund policies, the student should contact the Education Director (firstname.lastname@example.org).

 It is the primary goal of PHIT to offer training in a safe and supportive environment.
 We encourage and expect all students and instructors to treat each other with mutual respect at all times and to follow Philly Improv Theater Values (Mission Statement).

-Students who feel they have been wronged in any way by a fellow student, an instructor, or any employee of the training center have the right to file a written complaint with the Education Director.
+Students who feel they have been wronged in any way by a fellow student, any Staff member or person employed by PHIT at the training center have the right to file a written complaint with the Education Director.
 For the purposes of a thorough, effective, investigation, timeliness of reporting complaints is critical.
 Ideally complaints will be received within seven calendar days of the alleged violation.

 All formal complaints must be submitted in writing, via email to the Education Director and should include specific facts and details outlining the nature of the complaint.
 The Education Director will respond acknowledging receipt of the complaint and requesting further information if necessary.

 The Education Director and PHIT Senior Leadership will conduct a thorough investigation,including interviewing all persons involved.
 If necessary, disciplinary action will be taken against any faculty, staff members, or students involved and found in violation of Training Center policy.